Child to Parent Violence Services

 PAC-UK offers a broad range of specialist CPV services for parents, carers and professionals.
 These services are approved for funding by the Adoption Support Fund.

 In addition to the CPV services listed below, PAC-UK’s Child & Family Service has extensive experience in all aspects of supporting families with adopted or otherwise permanently placed children.

 Child to Parent Violence is now recognised as a real risk factor in adoptive and other permanent placements.
 Non-violent resistance (NVR) is an approach that helps parents learn how to deal with these violent behaviours in children.
 This workshop will set out the principles of NVR; it is highly recommended for all parents of permanence but particularly for those whose children are violent.

 Participants will become familiarised with the principles of NVR and learn how to build ‘new authority’ in the family and re-connections between parent and child.

-Workshops currently open for online booking are listed below and can also be found on our Workshops for Adoptive Parents page.
+Workshops currently open for online booking are listed below and are also on our Workshops for Adoptive Parents & Carers page.

-The CPV Parent Group is underpinned with NVR and consists of 8-12 weekly 3-hour sessions which include short presentations, sharing, discussion and optional role plays.
+Our CPV Parent Groups are underpinned with NVR and consists of 8-12 weekly 3-hour sessions which include short presentations, sharing, discussion and optional role plays.
 Structured homework tasks help reinforce the ideas from the sessions and help parents make an active connection to situations with their children at home.